 Additionally, when seeking the assistance of a third party funder, they will often include after the event insurance as part of their funding package and thus it is often quite attractive to seek assistance from a third party funder.

-At Francis Wilks & Jones we regularly deal with ATE insurance in respect of litigation proceedings and we are always willing to discuss such options on an initial no obligation basis.
+At Francis Wilks & Jones, we regularly help facilitate ATE insurance for our clients in respect of litigation proceedings and we are always willing to discuss such options on an initial no obligation basis.

 Please call any member of our commercial litigation team for your consultation now.
 Alternatively e mail us with your enquiry and we will call you back at a time convenient to you.
 Whatever your legal funding questions – we can help.